Puut/Puut-Linux/README.md

 Usage is pretty straight forward: Simply press the specified keys (see configuration) (and maybe select screen area) and the screenshot will be taken and uploaded to the server.
 You will see a notification indicating success and the link is also copied to your clipboard.

+If you would like to use Puut frequently, you may want to add it to your list of startup applications.
+How to do this is very distro dependend, e.g in Ubuntu use `Startup Applications` to start Puut after user login. **Do not start Puut before user login, it won't work**